LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-9-duplicate_last_line - This script duplicates the last line of the file 10-no_more_js - This script deletes alljs files in the current directory and it's subfolders 11-directories - This script counts the number of dictories and its subs in the current directory
+9-duplicate_last_line - This script duplicates the last line of the file 10-no_more_js - This script deletes alljs files in the current directory and it's subfolders 11-directories - This script counts the number of dictories and its subs in the current directory 12-newest_files - This script displays the 10 newest files in current directory